 Coughing up blood

 When to see a doctor

 People who have warning signs should see a doctor right away.
-People without warning signs who have a history of heart, lung, or kidney disease or who are pregnant should see a doctor within a few days.
-Other people without warning signs should schedule a doctor's appointment when convenient.
-Typically a delay of a week or so is not harmful.
+People without warning signs who have a history of heart, lung, or kidney disease or who are pregnant should see a doctor right away.
+Other people without warning signs should schedule a doctor's appointment as soon as possible.

 What the doctor does

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the swelling and the tests that may need to be done.

 Doctors ask about the location and duration of the swelling and presence and degree of pain or discomfort.
 Women are usually asked whether they are pregnant or whether swelling seems related to menstrual periods.
 Doctors also ask whether the person has any disorders (for example, heart, liver, or kidney disorders) or takes any drugs (for example, minoxidil, nonsteroidal anti-inflammatory drugs, angiotensin-converting enzyme [ACE] inhibitors, or amlodipine and other calcium channel blockers) that are known to cause swelling.
 Doctors also ask about the amount of salt used in cooking and at the table because excess salt can make swelling worse, particularly in people with heart or kidney disorders.